Jefferson Airplane: 1965–1966: Formation and early development

 In 1962, 20-year-old Marty Balin recorded two singles for Challenge Records, neither of which was successful.
 He then played in a folk quartet, the Town Criers, from April 1963 to June 1964.
 With the Beatles-led British Invasion, Balin was inspired by the emerging folk rock genre to form a group in March 1965 that would follow that lead, as well as opening a nightclub for them to perform.
 With a group of investors, he purchased a former pizza parlor on Fillmore Street in San Francisco and converted it into a club called the Matrix.
 Meanwhile, he searched for like-minded musicians to form his group.

 Balin met fellow folk guitarist and singer Paul Kantner during a hootenanny at another local club, the Drinking Gourd, and invited Kantner to join him in putting together a band.
 A native San Franciscan, Kantner had started out performing on the Bay Area folk circuit in the early 1960s, alongside fellow folkies Jerry Garcia and David Crosby.
 He cited folk groups like the Kingston Trio and the Weavers as strong early influences.
 He briefly moved to Los Angeles in 1964 to work in a folk duo with future Airplane/Starship member David Freiberg (who subsequently joined Quicksilver Messenger Service).

 Balin and Kantner then recruited other musicians to form the house band at the Matrix.
 They hired bluegrass acoustic bassist Bob Harvey and former Marine Band drummer Jerry Peloquin.
 Both Kantner and Balin wanted the group to have a female singer.
 After hearing vocalist Signe Toly Anderson at the Drinking Gourd, Balin invited her to be the group's co-lead singer.
-Anderson sang with the band for a year and performed on their first album before departing in October 1966 after the birth of her first child.
+Anderson sang with the band for a year and appeared on their first album before departing in October 1966, following the birth of her first child.

 They still needed a lead guitarist.
 Kantner recruited an old friend, blues guitarist Jorma Kaukonen, who auditioned for the group and joined them in June, completing the original lineup.
 Originally from Washington, D.C., Kaukonen had moved to California in the early 1960s and met Kantner at Santa Clara University in 1962.
 Kaukonen was invited to jam with the new band, and although initially reluctant to join, he was won over after playing his guitar through a tape delay device that was part of the sound system used by Ken Kesey for his Acid Test parties.